Polarities – Opposites

 The Mirror Between The Copious-Planner and The Always-Spontaneous

 Notice how similar some of the attitudes are on the planning/spontaneity spectrum and the order/disorder spectrum.
 This is why it is common to meet organized, neat planners and chaotic, spontaneous slobs.
-However, it is possible to contain many of the traits from the planner polarization as well as many traits from the slob polarization, and vise versa.
+However, it is possible to contain many of the traits from the planner polarization as well as many traits from the slob polarization, and vice versa.

 For example, my relationship with planning, for example, is as follows: “I believe in making plans so that I can rest in their safety right up until the moment that something better comes along so that I can ditch them.”